The Missing Cross to Purity

 for there is no error in Christ Jesus, all the error is out of Christ, who is the way,

-wherein the way-faring men, though counted fools, yet shall not err.
+in which the way-faring men, though counted fools, yet shall not err.

 And now my beloved is mine, and I am his;